-In this series, the Capital Markets team at PNC provides analysis of trends, news, and activity in the market from the previous quarter and looks ahead to what may be on the horizon.
+The Capital Markets team at PNC provides an analysis of the trends, news, and activity that took place in the market in 2024 and looks ahead to what may be on the horizon for 2025.

 The Capital Markets team at PNC delivers comprehensive solutions that go beyond traditional financing for businesses looking to expand access to capital, mitigate risk, manage liquidity, or explore investment banking services.
 Contact your Relationship Manager, or learn more here